Aijai-14/2D-Platformer-Game-on-Python/README.md

 This is a project I started to learn more about the PyGame library and to attempt to make my own small-scale platforming game using this library.

 # How It Works:
-The game will involve at least 5 levels where the user controls a character across a level and reaches the end goal of the level.
-Possible future edits may include ability to attack enemies, collect coins and have boss fights.
+The game isn't functional as in terms of playing for some objective but was designed to see if I could program the logic, animation effects and user control required to be able to play a platformer game.
+It helped me learn how to manipulate a player on the screem, how to update the screen and how to use design code and classes for objects required in a project.